Normal families of holomorphic mappings between complex Finsler manifolds: Distance and metric on a complex manifold

-In this section, we recall pseudo-distance and intrinsic metric, then we obtain the relationship of pseudo-distance and complex pseudo-Finsler metric.
-Meanwhile, we obtain the integrated form $d_{F}$ of a complex pseudo-Finsler metric $F$ is inner (see Lemma \ref{inner}).
-Therefore, we prove that the Hopf-Rinow theorem for a complex pseudo-Finsler metric, i.e., Theorem \ref{hopf}.
-Now we introduce these basic notions and its relevant results.
+In this section, we recall the definition of distance along with related propositions and corollaries.
+Through the relationships among these definitions and propositions, we establish the Hopf-Rinow theorem for a complex Finsler manifold, namely, Theorem \ref{hopf}.
 For more details, we refer to \cite{CK,kobayashi1,kobayashi2}.